-George Russell is a Formula 1® Driver for ROKiT Williams Racing, making his racing debut in the 2019 FIA Formula One World Championship.
+George Russell is a Formula 1® Driver for ROKiT Williams Racing, racing in his second season of Formula 1 in 2020.

-George is a 20 year old British Rising Star from Kings Lynn, who is aiming to make the final steps up the motorsport ladder and reach the goal of Formula One.
+George is a 22-year-old British Rising Star from Kings Lynn, who is aiming to achieve the ultimate goal of becoming Formula 1 World Champion.

 His career began with humble beginnings in karting from 2006.
 His talent was clear to see from an early age, as he swooped to the MSA British Cadet Champion and British Open Champion in 2009, announcing himself to the world of British Motorsport.